unalterable/CV/README.md

 ### Other Expertise

 **Government:** I have 8 years experience across Government, public policy, and the digital & creative industries.
-I became leader of a Minister’s Parliamentary Office, and I continue to support a political network that I helped to found.

-**Finance:** Aside from my tech work in HSBC’s FX dept, I have worked as an analyst at CQS Asset Managment (credit-trading hedge fund) and NSBO (Chinese event-driven brokerage and corporate finance boutique).
+**Finance:** Aside from my tech work in HSBC’s FX dept, I have experience as an analyst in hedge-funds and brokerages.

 **Communications:** I have worked on public policy campaigns, in political comms, and in film & theatre marketing.
-I have written articles for national newspapers, press releases for Government Ministers, and organised political conferences.

 ## Work History